NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1CumulantAnalysis_1_1CorSingleBin.md

 ---

-title: "Rivet::CumulantAnalysis::CorSingleBin"
+title: 'class Rivet::CumulantAnalysis::CorSingleBin'
-summary: "The basic quantity filled in an ECorrelator. "
+description: "The basic quantity filled in an ECorrelator. "

 ---